Hiroshi Yoshimura

-Hiroshi Yoshimura (吉村弘, Yoshimura Hiroshi) was a Japanese musician and composer.
+Hiroshi Yoshimura (吉村 弘, Yoshimura Hiroshi) was a Japanese musician and composer.
 He is considered a pioneer of ambient music in Japan.
 His music lies mostly in the minimalist genre of kankyō ongaku, or environment music—soft electronic melodies infused with the sounds of nature: babbling brooks, steady rain, and morning birds.
 However, not all Yoshimura's work included nature sounds.
-His album Green (1986) only contained them in the United States release, as they were excluded in the Japanese version.
+Green (1986) only had them in the United States release, as they were excluded in the Japanese version.

 Early life

 Hiroshi Yoshimura was born in Yokohama, Kanagawa in 1940.
-He started to learn piano at the age of 5.
+He began learning piano at 5.
 He graduated from Waseda School of Letters, Arts and Sciences II in 1964.
 He was inspired by the Fluxus movement and the work of Harry Partch and Erik Satie.

 Career

 He started the computer music group "Anonyme" in 1972.
 The 70's saw Yoshimura heavily inspired by Brian Eno, who had a similar minimalist ambient style.

 In 1978, he was commissioned by the NHK to compose the piece "Alma's Cloud".

 In addition to solo performances and improvisational music, he performed production performance and sound objects, environmental music containing graphic design and sound design, visual poetry, and worked on sound design business in collaboration with TOA.
 He also made music for galleries, museums, building spaces and train stations.
 He was at the forefront of environmental music.
-He worked as a part-time lecturer in the Industrial Design Department at the Faculty of Engineering of the University of Chiba and at the Music Design Department of Kunitachi College of Music.
+He worked as a part-time lecturer in the Industrial Design Department at the Faculty of Engineering of the Chiba University and at the Music Design Department of Kunitachi College of Music.
 He held workshops on citizen participation in museums.

+Yoshimura's debut solo album, Music for Nine Post Cards, was released in 1982.
+He also released Surround (1986).
+His 1987 recording, Flora, was released posthumously in 2006.